neondatabase/website/content/docs/conceptual-guides/branching.md

 3. Enter a name for the branch or leave the field empty to have one generated for you.
 4. Select a parent branch.
 You can branch from your project's `main` branch or from a previously created branch.
 5. Select one of the following branching options:
     - **Head**: Branch the current state of the parent branch.
-The branch has access to all data up to the current point in time.
+The branch is created with data up to the current point in time.
     - **Time**: Branch from a specific point in time.
-The branch is created with access to project data up to the specified date and time.
+The branch is created with data up to the specified date and time.
     - **LSN**: Branch from a specified Log Sequence Number (LSN).
-The branch is created with access to project data up to the specified LSN.
+The branch is created with data up to the specified Log Sequence Number (LSN).
 6. Click **Create Branch**.

-AN endpoint is created with each branch, which you can use to connect to the branch from a PostgreSQL client, an application, or the Neon API.
+An endpoint is created with each branch, which you can use to connect to the branch from a PostgreSQL client, an application, or the Neon API.

 ## View branches